Karenia brevis: Ecology and distribution

-Karenia brevis has an optimum temperature range of 22–28 C, an optimum salinity range of 25-45 Practical Salinity Units (PSU), has adapted to "low-irradiance environments," and can utilize both organic and inorganic nitrogen and phosphorus compounds to survive.
+K. brevis has an optimum temperature range of 22–28 C, an optimum salinity range of 25-45 Practical Salinity Units (PSU), has adapted to "low-irradiance environments," and can utilize both organic and inorganic nitrogen and phosphorus compounds to survive.
 In its normal environment, K. brevis will move in the direction of greater light and against the direction of gravity, which will tend to keep the organism at the surface of whatever body of water it is suspended within.
 The swimming speed of K. brevis is about one metre per hour and the organism can be found throughout the year in the waters of the Gulf of Mexico at concentrations of ≤ 1,000 cell per liter.

 Scientists have been unable to determine a definitive geographic range for K. brevis specifically because it is difficult to separate from the ten other species of Karenia, but K. brevis is the most common species occurring in the Gulf of Mexico.

 Karenia brevis is the causative agent of red tide, which occurs when the organism multiplies to higher than normal concentrations.
 During these events the water can take on a reddish or pinkish coloration, giving these explosions in the K. brevis population the name of Florida Red Tide.
 These algal blooms caused by K. brevis produce brevetoxins, which can result in significant ecological impacts through the death of large numbers of marine animals and birds, to include marine mammals.
 Large scale fish kills are known to occur due to these Florida Red Tides caused by K. brevis.
 Fish species through the food chain are impacted, up to and including large predatory species such as sharks, as well as species typical in human consumption.

 One researcher has stated that, "There is no single hypothesis that can account for blooms of  K. brevis  along the west coast of Florida".
 However, like most algae, their occurrence and survival depends on a variety of factors in their environment including water temperature, salinity, light, and nutrients/compounds present in the water.
 However it is suspected that abundant use of fertilizers in surrounding coastal areas as well as fertilizer run-off from more distant farms, carried by the rivers, might have an impact on algae growth.

-Under favorable conditions, toxin-producing dinoflagellates such as K. brevis flourish and grow to high concentrations, an event termed a "harmful algal bloom" or a "HAB".
+Under favorable conditions, toxin-producing dinoflagellates such as K. brevis flourish and grow to high concentrations, an event termed a "harmful algal bloom" (HAB).
 While there are many different types of these HABs and the effects can vary, K. brevis is the causative agent of Florida Red Tides.
 Due to the toxin that K. brevis produces, these red tides can be detrimental to marine life and can even affect human populations along coasts where they occur.